MacOS: Architecture

 At macOS's core is a POSIX-compliant operating system built on top of the XNU kernel, (which incorporated large parts of FreeBSD kernel) and FreeBSD userland for the standard Unix facilities available from the command line interface.
 Apple has released this family of software as a free and open source operating system named Darwin.
 On top of Darwin, Apple layered a number of components, including the Aqua interface and the Finder, to complete the GUI-based operating system which is macOS.

 With its original introduction as Mac OS X, the system brought a number of new capabilities to provide a more stable and reliable platform than its predecessor, the classic Mac OS.
 For example, pre-emptive multitasking and memory protection improved the system's ability to run multiple applications simultaneously without them interrupting or corrupting each other.
 Many aspects of macOS's architecture are derived from OPENSTEP, which was designed to be portable, to ease the transition from one platform to another.
 For example, NeXTSTEP was ported from the original 68k-based NeXT workstations to x86 and other architectures before NeXT was purchased by Apple, and OPENSTEP was later ported to the PowerPC architecture as part of the Rhapsody project.

 Prior to macOS High Sierra, and on drives other than solid state drives (SSDs), the default file system is HFS+, which it inherited from the classic Mac OS.
 Operating system designer Linus Torvalds had criticized HFS+, saying it is "probably the worst file system ever", whose design is "actively corrupting user data".
 He criticized the case insensitivity of file names, a design made worse when Apple extended the file system to support Unicode.

 The Darwin subsystem in macOS manages the file system, which includes the Unix permissions layer.
 In 2003 and 2005, two Macworld editors expressed criticism of the permission scheme; Ted Landau called misconfigured permissions "the most common frustration" in macOS, while Rob Griffiths suggested that some users may even have to reset permissions every day, a process which can take up to 15 minutes.
-More recently, another Macworld editor, Dan Frakes, called the procedure of repairing permissions vastly overused.
+Later, another Macworld editor, Dan Frakes, called the procedure of repairing permissions vastly overused.
 He argues that macOS typically handles permissions properly without user interference, and resetting permissions should only be tried when problems emerge.

 The architecture of macOS incorporates a layered design:

 the layered frameworks aid rapid development of applications by providing existing code for common tasks.
 Apple provides its own software development tools, most prominently an integrated development environment called Xcode.
 Xcode provides interfaces to compilers that support several programming languages including C, C++, Objective-C, and Swift.
 For the Mac transition to Intel processors, it was modified so that developers could build their applications as a universal binary, which provides compatibility with both the Intel-based and PowerPC-based Macintosh lines.
 First and third-party applications can be controlled programmatically using the AppleScript framework, retained from the classic Mac OS, or using the newer Automator application that offers pre-written tasks that do not require programming knowledge.